jonathan-norris/jonathan-norris.github.io/about.md

 <small>[ <a href="#/" onclick="visib('beliefsmomswork')">Abstract</a> | [Draft][beliefsmomswork-draft] ] </small>

 <div id="beliefsmomswork" style="display: none; text-align: justify; line-height: 1.2" ><small>
-Mothers may face pressure to sort out of the labor market due to perceptions that women have an absolute advantage in child-rearing, even when their earnings potential matches that of men.
-Guided by a simple model, we use a survey experiment where we equalize earnings potential across gender and show that women are perceived to hold an absolute advantage in child-rearing.
-We then experimentally test mechanisms underlying these beliefs, finding that mothers are expected to spend more time on skill investments with their children than fathers who have equivalent time available.
-Finally, we find that when mothers work full-time, children's actual performance is generally underestimated, but providing factual information about their outcomes, leads to more accurate beliefs and reduced expectations of harm to the child.
-Our results show that beliefs about an absolute advantage for women in child-rearing are indeed present and highlight the need for targeted interventions to address misinformation about children's outcomes when mothers pursue careers.
+Perceptions that women have an absolute advantage in child-rearing can pressure mothers out of work.
+Guided by a simple model, we use a survey experiment to equalize earnings potential across gender, finding that women are perceived to hold an absolute advantage in child-rearing.
+We show that these beliefs have intergenerational roots, predict women’s labor supply, and are explained by expectations that mothers will spend more productive time with children than fathers.
+Our findings add to the motherhood penalty literature by providing novel evidence helps explain a source of gender labor market differentials.
 </small><br><br/></div>

 [beliefsmomswork-draft]: {{site.baseurl}}/files/beliefs_moms_work.pdf